Amla Indian Gooseberry Benefits

 Medicinal uses of Amla Indian Gooseberry according to the Ayurveda:

-Indian Gooseberry (Amla) acts as anti-inflammatory, carminative, laxative, diuretic, astringent, antI-oxidative, hepatoprotective, anti-ulcer, an anti-cancer drug, etc. It works wonder in diabetes, asthma, bronchitis, anemia, jaundice, dyspepsia, hemorrhage disorders, etc. The multiple vitamins in Amla made it one of the most rejuvenating drugs which help to maintain proper health.
+Indian Gooseberry (Amla) acts as anti-inflammatory, carminative, laxative, diuretic, astringent, antI-oxidative, hepatoprotective, anti-ulcer, an anti-cancer drug, etc. It works wonders in diabetes, asthma, bronchitis, anemia, jaundice, dyspepsia, hemorrhage disorders, etc. The multiple vitamins in Amla made it one of the most rejuvenating drugs which help to maintain proper health.

 - Provide strength to the Lungs: Amla is a wonderful fruit that provides proper nourishment to the lungs and entire respiratory tract.
 According to the Ayurveda, it pacifies Shleshama Kapha, which balances moisture in the lungs.